Applications are now closed.

 - Relevant prototyping skills (e.g. software development, open hardware platforms, digital making, user experience and service design).

-To be eligible for funding under the project, you must meet the following criteria:
+OpenDoTT is funded by the European Commission’s Marie Skłodowska-Curie programme and to be eligible for this funding you must meet the following criteria:

 - You must have less than four years of research experience since you gained the degree that qualifies you for this post (UK bachelors degree or equivalent) and must not already hold a PhD.